SAM0-0/ATHER-OBD-READER/README.md

 A passive, open-source OBD data reader for Ather electric scooters.
 This device reads real-time CAN bus data directly from the scooter's BMS (Battery Management System), allowing owners and technicians to monitor actual battery health, cell imbalance, switch statuses, and more.

 # **Order a Plug-and-Play Device:**
 If you don't want to deal with wiring, flashing, or soldering, I am building fully assembled, ready-to-use plug-and-play devices!
-You can Buy it here : [https://github.com](https://sam0-0.github.io/ATHER-OBD-READER/)
+You can Buy it here : [CLICK HERE TO BUY IT](https://sam0-0.github.io/ATHER-OBD-READER/)

 ---
 <p align="center">